eazar001/yesbot/README.md

 Look at config.pl

-Any settings you need to change, you can change by
+Any settings you need to change, you can change by   sdssds

 ?- setting(config:nick, examplebot).